Brand values are an essential part of your business, whether you run a physical store, an eCommerce site, or both.

 If your mind goes to quality, consider values like accuracy, attention to detail, consistency, craftsmanship, excellence, expertise, and precision.

 Core brand values are at the center of your brand.
-They are incorporated into the look of your brand, your marketing content and language, and the relationships that you forge through customer service.
+They are incorporated into the look of your brand, your marketing campaigns, and the relationships that you forge through customer service.

 Most business owners know how important it is for a brand to be consistent and distinct, but many people don't realize how vital brand value is to every aspect of your company.
 Value gives your brand form.
 Without it, your efforts to create consistent branding will fall short.